 Marika: Yes, we got real tattoos, baby!
 The night before we shot the music video, Sasha spontaneously decided that getting a tattoo was a must.
-So we all piled into a car and headed to the nearest parlour.
+So we all piled into a car and headed to the nearest parlor.
 The price of one tattoo was pretty steep, so getting multiple tattoos was out of the question.
 That's when I got the idea to do tattoos in the music video.
 I called my cousin, he brought his gun, and there you have it… free tattoos.

 Is this your first time directing a music video?
 Did you use choreography or just let the dancers do their own thing?

 Michael and Thomas: Yes!
 Our buddy Sam Pepke shot it.
 He's part of our crew which made it easy to translate our vision and style.
 Since this video we haven't taken our directing caps off.
 We've been working on video content for the Cold War Kids' new album, so keep your eyes open for that.
 As far as dancing goes, we love to get down.
 You looking for someone to start the dance party at your wedding?
 You know who to call.
 For this video we just instructed our friends to be themselves and have fun.
 The style of this video is unplanned, impromptu, and intuitive.